GLOBAL MARKETS-North Korea jitters ease as focus moves to Brexit speech

 Options markets were pricing a large GBP/USD reaction to the speech, as investors bought protection against sharp fluctuations.

-Euro zone businesses ended the third quarter with much stronger growth than predicted, adding to evidence of the region’s newfound dynamism which has spurred strong inflows into European equities this year.
+Euro zone businesses ended the third quarter with much stronger growth than predicted, PMI surveys showed, adding to evidence of the region’s newfound dynamism which has spurred strong inflows into European equities this year.

-“We think today’s strong PMI data, with details showing solid employment gains, tighter capacity and rising pricing pressures in manufacturing chains will give the ECB greater confidence that moving towards monetary policy normalisation is now justified,” said UBS economists.
+“This encouraging economic backdrop is strengthening the EU governments’ optimism about the future, helping to reinforce their firm stance vis a vis the UK in the Brexit negotiations,” said Societe Generale cross-asset strategists.

-The dollar index against a basket of six major currencies fell 0.4 percent at 91.93.
+The dollar index against a basket of six major currencies was down 0.4 percent at 91.86.

-Crude oil prices dipped 0.3 percent as ministers from the Organization of the Petroleum Exporting Countries, Russia and other producers geared up to meet later on Friday to discuss a possible extension of supply cuts.
+Crude oil prices steadied as ministers from the Organization of the Petroleum Exporting Countries, Russia and other producers geared up to meet later on Friday to discuss a possible extension of supply cuts.

-Brent crude slipped 0.1 percent from a five-month high, last at $56.38 a barrel.
+Brent crude hovered after hitting a five-month high at $56.63 a barrel.

 German bond yields hardly budged ahead of elections on Sunday which market participants said would yield no big surprises with Chancellor Merkel likely to win a fourth term.